 APPLIES TO: Azure SQL Database

-Azure SQL Database ledger is currently in public preview and available in West Europe, Brazil South, and West Central US.
+Azure SQL Database ledger is currently in public preview.

 Establishing trust around the integrity of data stored in database systems has been a longstanding problem for all organizations that manage financial, medical, or other sensitive data.
 The ledger feature of Azure SQL Database provides tamper-evidence capabilities in your database.
 You can cryptographically attest to other parties, such as auditors or other business parties, that your data hasn't been tampered with.

 Ledger helps protect data from any attacker or high-privileged user, including database administrators (DBAs), system administrators, and cloud administrators.
 As with a traditional ledger, the feature preserves historical data.
 If a row is updated in the database, its previous value is maintained and protected in a history table.
 Ledger provides a chronicle of all changes made to the database over time.

 Ledger and the historical data are managed transparently, offering protection without any application changes.
 The feature maintains historical data in a relational form to support SQL queries for auditing, forensics, and other purposes.
 It provides guarantees of cryptographic data integrity while maintaining the power, flexibility, and performance of Azure SQL Database.

 Any production system's value is based on the ability to trust the data that the system is consuming and producing.
 If a malicious user has tampered with the data in your database, that can have disastrous results in the business processes relying on that data.

 Maintaining trust in your data requires a combination of enabling the proper security controls to reduce potential attacks, backup and restore practices, and thorough disaster recovery procedures.
 Audits by external parties ensure that these practices are put in place.